dmidlo/histdata.com-tools/docs/reconstruction-public-interfaces.md

 ```

 Portfolio order is not scientific rank.
 A powered dossier can only reduce the
 eligibility granted by retained campaign evidence.
-The current real dossier
-finds every executable HistData engine underpowered, so its honest product
-result is no decision: a specification that requests motif is refused during
-planning.
-The selection above illustrates the shape of a plan only and is
-executable only with a dossier that independently grants motif reconstruction
+The expanded qualified
+HistData campaign admits only the diagonal self-excitation marked-Hawkes
+variant.
+Failed, underpowered, and refused engines remain inspectable, but they
+cannot enter a committed product and never become a silent fallback.
+Inspect
-eligibility.
-Inspect resolved audits and evidence with:
+resolved audits and evidence with:

 ```sh
 histdatacom reconstruction --json portfolio \